-Revenue from setup not relating to the sale of product is classified as subscription and service on the consolidated statement of comprehensive income and is deferred and recognized over the expected life of the estimated term of merchant agreement.
+Revenue from setup not relating to the sale of product is classified as subscription and service on the consolidated statement of loss and comprehensive loss and is deferred and recognized over the expected life of the estimated term of merchant agreement.
 Revenue from license and subscriptions is recognized evenly over the term or estimated term.
 Revenue from the supply of product and service and consulting fees is recognized in the period in which the product or services are delivered.